The first company in Europe to sell pool products on-line.

 Suction Swimming Pool Cleaners

 The cheapest and simplest swimming pool cleaners are Suction models.
-They can be as little as £75.00 but can also cost close to £500.00.
 The way they clean the pool is fundamentally the same for all the models, the big difference between the suction cleaners is how they move around the pool and how they don’t get stuck.

 The Hayward Navigator is American made and has a very different design to the footpad cleaners.
 The Hayward Navigator and its smaller version the Magic Clean have a system of paddle wheels that are spun around by the incoming water flow and the paddle wheels attach to feet on the underside of the head unit.
 The feet flap around and make the head move around the pool in a spiral movement meant to prevent it getting stuck.